 In some situations, you may choose to "assign" your rights in the patent to another party -- giving over all rights to the invention -- for a lump sum payment.
 A patent application also may be assigned to another company or individual, giving the recipient full control of the invention once it receives full patent protection.
 In fact, even an invention that has not been filed with the U.S. Patent and Trademark Office (USPTO) may be assigned.

 Licensing: The Most Common Way to Profit From Your Patent

 The license is most often in the form of a contract that gives the licensee the right to make, use, and sell the invention in exchange for giving the inventor a license fee and royalty payments.
 Royalty payments are normally calculated as a percentage of the net revenues from the invention, or they can be payments for each unit sold.

 When an inventor licenses his invention to another party, he generally gives the other party the authorization to utilize and exploit the invention.
-This is generally contained in language such as "Inventor X gives Company Y a license to make, use and sell invention Z in exchange for royalty payments set out below."
+The precise terms of the license are contained in language such as "Inventor X gives Company Y a license to make, use and sell invention Z in exchange for royalty payments set out below."

-The answer to this question will often depend upon the employment contract that the inventor is subject to.
+An inventor's ability to profit off something created on company time (and/or with company resources) will often depend upon the employment contract.
 In most situations, an inventor that develops an invention in the normal course of his employment may be required by his employment contract to assign all rights to the invention to his employer.
 However, most companies try to hold onto their inventors by giving out bonuses and other financial rewards for new patents and inventions.